 All enquiries are welcome, whether you are ready to make a claim, or you have only recently become aware of your child's brachial plexus injury and would like to find out more about how to claim compensation.

-We are based in Manchester and work closely with the community around the area, including handling birth injury claims from Bolton, Oldham, Rochdale, Prestwich, Bury and Radcliffe.
+Our personal injury law firm is based in Manchester, and works closely with the community around the area, including handling birth injury claims from Bolton, Oldham, Rochdale, Prestwich, Bury and Radcliffe.